praveenpotnuru/angular-india-map-svg/README.md

 # Angular SVG India Map

-This package is used to generate US SVG Map and also giving ability to set callback function and some parameters to change fill & stocke color.
+This package is used to generate India SVG Map and also giving ability to set callback function and some parameters to change fill & stocke color.

 ## How to install